neoforged/.github/primers/1.21.5/index.md

     - `$CompileTask#getOrigin` -> `getRenderOrigin`
 - `net.minecraft.client.renderer.entity`
     - `DonkeyRenderer` now takes in a `DonekyRenderer$Type` containing the textures, model layers, and equipment information
+    - `ItemEntityRenderer#renderMultipleFromCount` now has an overload that takes in the model bounding box
     - `UndeadHorseRenderer` now takes in a `UndeadHorseRenderer$Type` containing the textures, model layers, and equipment information
 - `net.minecraft.client.renderer.entity.layers`
     - `EquipmentLayerRenderer$TrimSpriteKey#textureId` -> `spriteId`